Zilliqa/dev-portal-old/docs/mining-general-info.md

 ## Mining setup architecture

 The mining setup architecture differs from the regular setup you may be familiar with where both the node and miner are one single instance (i.e. mining Ethereum or Bitcoin).
 Below is an illustration of how the Zilliqa mining setup looks like.
-All communications between these two parties is via the JSON-RPC protocol.
+All communications between these two parties are via the JSON-RPC protocol.

 ![1-to-many](https://i.imgur.com/qReRpRx.jpg)